GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/index.md

 Custom Tabs offer a better user experience than simply opening an external browser.
 They allow users to remain within the app while browsing, increasing engagement and reducing the risk of users abandoning the app.
-They accomplish this by by being powered directly by the user's preferred browser, and automatically sharing the state and features offered by it.
+They accomplish this by being powered directly by the user's preferred browser, and automatically sharing the state and features offered by it.
 You don't need to write custom code to manage requests, permission grants, or cookie stores.